mie-h/human-action-recognition/README.md

 # Human Action Recognition

 A service that predicts human action in a video using pre-trained [Resnet 3D](https://github.com/kenshohara/3D-ResNets-PyTorch/blob/master/models/resnet.py) PyTorch models.
-Deployed on AWS Cloud using ECS, S3, EventBridge, and lambda.
+Deployed on AWS Cloud using ECS, S3, EventBridge, and Lambda.